verdi327/livingsocial2/README.md

 ### Example call
 Livingsocial2::Deal.find_near(:all, 40.7518481, -73.97551399999999, 1)

+Distance is the radius desired, measured in miles.
+For example, the above example is asking for all the deals within a 1 mile radius of the passed in location (Lexington, NY).

+If no distance is specified - it will default to 3 miles.
 ### What's the deal with deal_type
 deal_type allows you to specify what LS vertical you are interested in.
 Currently, the atom feed supplies 4 types of deals.
 #### 1. Local Deals